 When comparing Proto-pasta Original Carbon Fiber Filament vs Makerbot PLA Filament, the Slant community recommends Makerbot PLA Filament for most people.
-In the question“What are the best filaments for 3D printing with a 1.75 mm extruder?”
+In the question“What are the best filaments for 3D printing?”
 Makerbot PLA Filament is ranked 2nd while Proto-pasta Original Carbon Fiber Filament is ranked 7th.
 The most important reason people chose Makerbot PLA Filament is:

 Since this filament was designed to be used with high-end, expensive Makerbot hardware, its mechanical parameters exceed the standards for regular PLA plastic, as shown in the raw [datasheet](https://eu.makerbot.com/fileadmin/Inhalte/Support/Datenblatt/MakerBot_R__PLA_and_ABS_Strength_Data.pdf) of the material.
 It's properties are very well balanced; the filament is quite ductile, meaning tensile strength is a bit higher than that of standard PLA, while maintaining the same high material elasticity.
 While it isn’t a groundbreaking filament, you can be assured that there is no aspect of this product that can be considered substandard.

 Pro Printed objects are very stiff and strong